For creators

 Can I share references with an editor or teammate?

 Yes.
-Create a collection and share a read-only link.
+Create a collection or Space and share a read-only link.

 SavePosts